 This process is idealized to be adiabatic.

-Adiabatic heating and cooling
+Adiabatic Heating and Cooling

-Adiabatic compression of a gas causes an increase in the gas temperature.
+Adiabatic compression of gas causes an increase in the gas temperature.
 Adiabatic expansion against pressure, or a spring, causes a drop in temperature.
 In contrast, free expansion is an isothermal process for an ideal gas.

 Such temperature changes can be quantified using the ideal gas law or the hydrostatic equation for atmospheric processes.

-According to the law of ideal gasses, when the heat is added at constant volume the heat energy goes entirely into increasing the internal kinetic energy.
+According to the law of ideal gasses, when the heat is added at constant volume, the heat energy goes entirely into increasing the internal kinetic energy.
 If the heat is added at constant pressure, the gas can expand while the heat is added.
-The gas does work on the expanding the system.
+The gas does work on expanding the system.

 Therefore, they are approximated by using an adiabatic assumption.
-There is always some heat loss as there are no perfect insulators.
+There is always some heat loss, as there are no perfect insulators.